Jobs after MBA Finance

 Average Salary: INR 13 LPA.

-Here are the top recruiting firms that hire MBA graduates with a Finance speciality.
+Here are the top recruiting firms that hire MBA graduates for jobs after MBA Finance:

 1. Goldman Sachs